Butte, Montana: Industrial expansion

 Copper ore mined from the Butte mining district in 1910 alone totaled 284000000 lb; at the time, Butte was the largest producer of copper in North America and rivaled in worldwide metal production only by South Africa.
 The same year, in excess of 10000000 ozt of silver and 37000 ozt of gold were also discovered.
 The amount of ore produced in the city earned it the nickname "The Richest Hill on Earth."
 With its large workforce of miners performing in physically dangerous conditions, Butte was the site of active labor union movements, and came to be known as "the Gibraltar of Unionism."

 By 1885, there were about 1,800 dues-paying members of a general union in Butte.
 That year the union reorganized as the Butte Miners' Union (BMU), spinning off all non-miners to separate craft unions.
 Some of these joined the Knights of Labor, and by 1886 the separate organizations came together to form the Silver Bow Trades and Labor Assembly, with 34 separate unions representing nearly all of the 6,000 workers around Butte.
 The BMU established branch unions in mining towns like Barker, Castle, Champion, Granite, and Neihart, and extended support to other mining camps hundreds of miles away.
 In 1892 there was a violent strike in Coeur d'Alene.
 Although the BMU was experiencing relatively friendly relations with local management, the events in Idaho were disturbing.
 The BMU not only sent thousands of dollars to support the Idaho miners, they mortgaged their buildings to send more.

 There was a growing concern that local unions were vulnerable to the power of Mine Owners' Associations like the one in Coeur d'Alene.
-In May 1893, about forty delegates from northern hard-rock mining camps met in Butte and established the Western Federation of Miners (WFM), which sought to organize miners throughout the West.
+In May 1893, about 40 delegates from northern hard-rock mining camps met in Butte and established the Western Federation of Miners (WFM), which sought to organize miners throughout the West.
 The Butte Miners' Union became Local Number One of the new WFM.
-The WFM won a strike in Cripple Creek, Colorado, the following year, but then in 1896–1897 lost another violent strike in Leadville, Colorado, prompting the Montana State Trades and Labor Council to issue a proclamation to organize a new Western labor federation along industrial lines.
+The WFM won a strike in Cripple Creek, Colorado, the following year, but in 1896–97 lost another violent strike in Leadville, Colorado, prompting the Montana State Trades and Labor Council to issue a proclamation to organize a new Western labor federation along industrial lines.